ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The CreateColliders method attempts to add box colliders to all child objects in the given object that have a renderer but no collider.

-#### AngleSigned/3

-  > `public static float AngleSigned(Vector3 v1, Vector3 v2, Vector3 n)`

-  * Parameters
-   * `Vector3 v1` - The first given vector.
-   * `Vector3 v2` - The second given vector.
-   * `Vector3 n` - The normal vector.
-  * Returns
-   * `float` - The signed angle between v1, v2 with the given normal as the rotation axis.

-The AngleSigned method returns the signed angle between the two vectors, v1 and v2, with normal 'n' as the rotation axis.

-#### TagOrScriptCheck/4

-  > `public static bool TagOrScriptCheck(GameObject obj, VRTK_TagOrScriptPolicyList tagOrScriptList, string ignoreString, bool ignoreStringIsInclude = false)`

-  * Parameters
-   * `GameObject obj` - The game object to check.
-   * `VRTK_TagOrScriptPolicyList tagOrScriptList` - The policy list to use for checking.
-   * `string ignoreString` - The string to check against.
-   * `bool ignoreStringIsInclude` - Determines whether it should actually look to see if the game object includes the policy list or string to make it not ignored.
-  * Returns
-   * `bool` - Returns true of the given game object matches the policy list or given string logic.

-The TagOrScriptCheck method is used to check if a game object should be ignored based on a given string or policy list.

 #### CloneComponent/3

   > `public static Component CloneComponent(Component source, GameObject destination, bool copyProperties = false)`